CassioMoraes/TheFoodParliament/readme.md

 - In case of draw between two or more candidates the last of the list is the winner.
 - Implement a proper serialization method, currently the data is write/read in a json file, but I left the repository read to acept the database implemntation, so there is just one place that need to be changed in that case.
 - The restaurant list in being fetched with Google places API, but the location is hardcoded.
-- The user Id is populate by the user name in a text box, so some sort of login or other identification is required.
+- The user Id is populate b the user name in a text box, so some sort of login or other identification is required.
+- Implement errors handling.
 - The layout is really bad.

 ### Any other notes you judge relevant for the evaluation of your project.

 Most of my working experience with programming comes from C#, I also worked with Javascript/AngularJS in professional and personal projects, but this is my first experience with Node.js, I intend to keep learning and using this code challenge project as a playground, for that reason, I suggest using the branch CodeChallenge for evaluation purposes.
 On branch master I will continue to develop this project including new functions and other improvements.